bigfix/developer.bigfix.com/site/reference/types/bes-fixlet-set.md

 # type: bes fixlet set

-The &amp;lt;bes fixlet set&amp;gt; inspectors iterate over the current set of BES Fixlets and package them as a mathematical set, suitable for further set manipulation.
+The &lt;bes fixlet set&lt; inspectors iterate over the current set of BES Fixlets and package them as a mathematical set, suitable for further set manipulation.

 # element of &lt;bes fixlet set&gt; : bes fixlet

-Returns the unique elements of the specified &amp;lt;bes fixlet set&amp;gt;, removing duplicates and sorting by value.
+Returns the unique elements of the specified &lt;bes fixlet set&lt;, removing duplicates and sorting by value.

 # intersection of &lt;bes fixlet set&gt; : bes fixlet set